Skip navigation menu

 A Strong-Willed Wyomingite

-I'm Rah Reinholz and I am running for House district 17 in Sweetwater, Wyoming.
-I am a born and raised working class Wyomingite.
+I'm Rah Reinholz and I am running for House district 17.
+I come from a long line of strong Wyomingites who have fought hard to create beautiful lives in this wonderful state, and I intend to continue that lineage by taking a stand.
 I am running because I fear for the future of Wyoming.
-My peers flee the state to create lives elsewhere, because they dont see a future to build a family or career.
-There is a growing gap of inaccessibility to the lives of previous generations, lack of government support, low job opportunities, and a social shift that puts corporate wants above the needs of the community.
+I have seen my peers flee the state to create lives elsewhere, due to a growing gap of inaccessibility to the lives of the previous generations, lack of government support or opportunities in the community, and a social shift that puts corporate institutions' wants above the community needs.
 I believe in the freedom of the individual, and limitation to the government's ability to interfere in those rights.
-I believe that the State has a duty to the people of Wyoming to make a continued effort to increase the quality of life and affordability for its citizens, and legislators who echo the concerns of the constituents.
+I believe that the State has a duty to the people of Wyoming to make a continued effort to increase the quality of life and affordability for its citizens, and legislators must echo the concerns of the constituents.
 I stand with the working people of Wyoming and will fight for a future Wyomingites deserve.

 priorities